- Legislative Ask

 Prevent War with North Korea

 Cosponsor S. 2047/H.R.
 4837

-While backing a return to the negotiating table, we also urge all members of Congress to cosponsor S. 2047, the Preventing Preemptive War in North Korea Act of 2017, or H.R.
-4837, the No Unconstitutional Strike on North Korea Act, which would use Congress’ power over the purse to bar taxpayer funds from being used to attack North Korea absent congressional authorization or an imminent attack on the United States or its allies.
+We urge members of Congress to oversee and check the power to choose war over diplomacy by cosponsoring S. 2047, the Preventing Preemptive War in North Korea Act of 2017, or H.R.
+4837, the No Unconstitutional Strike on North Korea Act, which use Congress’ power of the purse to permit military force only after congressional approval or in response to an attack.

 We urge members of Congress to support sustained diplomacy and cosponsor S. 2047 or H.R.
 4837.

-- Sustain diplomacy: Congress must urge the administration to sustain negotiations with North Korea and pursue every opportunity for diplomacy and engagement.
+- Sustain diplomacy: Congress must urge the administration to stay with engagement with North Korea and flexibly but persistently pursue incremental progress.

-- War is not an option: Threats of war and sanctions alone have failed to halt or roll back North Korea’s nuclear and missile advances, and could lead to dangerous accidents and miscalculations.
+- War is not an option: Sanctions alone and threats of war have failed to curtail North Korea’s nuclear and missile programs, and could lead to catastrophic miscalculations.

 - Congress must lead: Congress needs to reassert its constitutional authority to decide when the United States launches a preventive war.